Home » Sea Turtle Volunteer Programme – Maldives

 The Marine Turtle Rescue Centre opened in collaboration with Coco Collection in February 2017.
 It was the first such facility in the Maldives, staffed with a veterinary surgeon and equipped with full surgical facilities and seven patient tanks.
 Today, the Marine Turtle Rescue Centre is an advanced teaching facility that serves as a leading resource for sea turtle conservation medicine in the region.

-Since the opening of Marine Turtle Rescue Centre, we have treated over 220 sea turtle patients.
-Approximately 60% have been successfully rehabilitated and released back into the ocean – an outcome that is excellent by wildlife medicine standards and that we continue to improve upon.
+Our clinics are comprehensively equipped with a full blood laboratory, radiography, endoscopy, ultrasonography, Class 4 laser, and full surgical suites.
+Since the opening of Marine Turtle Rescue Centre, we have treated over 290 turtle patients.
+Approximately 60% have been successfully treated and released back into the ocean – an outcome that is excellent by wildlife medicine standards and that we continue to improve upon.
 The majority of our patients are olive ridleys (Lepidochelys olivacea); however, we do see hawksbill (Eretmochelys imbricata) and green (Chelonia mydas) turtles as well.

 By joining ORP’s Sea Turtle Volunteer Programme, you will have an opportunity to observe these modalities among others.
 You will also have a front-row seat to what it takes to rehabilitate injured sea turtles and run a sea turtle rescue centre.

-During your time as a volunteer, you will be assisting the veterinary team with many aspects of sea turtle rehabilitation and care, as well as the running of the Rescue Centre and educational outreach activities.
+During your time as a volunteer, you will be assisting the veterinary team with many aspects of sea turtle care and husbandry, as well as the running of the facilities and educational outreach activities.
 These may include observing surgeries and other clinical procedures as well as assisting with:

 • Diet preparation for and feeding of turtle patients